 Copyright law usually protects the creator of a work of art from outsiders who come and steal not only their exact words, but also their characters, furnishings, plots, and even fictional spatial languages.

 Copyright gives the author the exclusive right to create derivative works, mainly works that use protected elements of the source material.
-Not exactly, according to Christina Butke of In Your Write Mind, any derivative work created without the express permission of the copyright holder is a copyright infringement.
+Strictly speaking, any derivative work created without the express permission of the copyright holder is a copyright infringement.

 Where can I publish my fanfiction?

 The legal classification of fanfiction as derivative works gives fans who write fanfiction the right to do so, provided that their work complies with copyright laws for the original work and does not violate the doctrine of fair use (allowing authors to use literal quotations from the work without authorization).